deep-web-solutions/wordpress-framework-foundations/README.md

 ### 1.5.0 (October 28th, 2021)
 * Plugin component abstractions are now at the namespace root.
 * Utilities sub-namespace was removed.
-* Moved the hooks service here from the utilities module.
 * More use of helpers from the Helpers module.
 * More use of PHP7.4 features.